 The 250L trail bike uses a heavy but durable CBR road-bike engine which in 2014 became a CBR300 with just 36 more cc but more bottom end.
 Some have been waiting for a CRF300L to follow or have shoehorned in CBR300 motors into 250Ls.
 But clearly you can’t squeeze another 150cc out of that barrel.

-What Honda have done for the Europe market seems unlikely to be successful: they’ve massively detuned a 450R racer by over 50% to the 250L’s outputor less than my similarly high-spec WR250R (left) which weighed about the same 131kg.
+What Honda have done for the Europe market seems unlikely to be successful: they’ve detuned a 450R racer by over 50% to the 250L’s output – less than my similarly high-spec WR250R (left) which weighed about the same 131kg.
 But to help poor sales they now throw in the pipe and ECU kit to regain full power.

-To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions stuff including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive and even a lockable fuel cap on the tiny titanium tank.
+To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions stuff including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive rear hub and even a lockable fuel cap on the tiny titanium tank.
 All this adds a hefty 19kg over the 450R racer, but at 131 kilos that’s still pretty good.

 But what still throws me is the new 450L’s schizophrenic nature:

-• fully adjustable suspension but 25hp – 1 more than the 250L; a few less than a WR250R
+• fully adjustable suspension but 25hp – 1hp more than the 250L; a few less than a WR250R

 • ‘enlarged’ tank in titanium, no less, but still only 7.6-litres (1.66 Imp gal)

-• carries the ‘L’ road bike label but nothing like a 250L
+• disingenuously carries the ‘L’ road bike label but nothing like a 250L

 • 20,000-mile rebuilds and 620-mile oil changes